Balazs9/gamer-stories/README.md

 - no reverse match

 whne created the createview, after adding the urls and template, my plan was to import the new poststorie model to the blog view and render everything on the main page, but i got this error message.
 After trying many options, what i could read and find on[djangoproject](https://docs.djangoproject.com/en/4.0/topics/class-based-views/generic-display/) and contacted tutor service to try to find where the problem is.
+For solving the problem, i used the get_context_data method.

 ![noreverse](media/noreverse.png)

+Issues to be solved

+User created post's comments option is not functioning as expected, on a post the comment function when clicked is opening the post detail pge where user should be able to comment, but the textbox is not appering, still working on this to fix.

+Cloudinary: failed to load resource

+There is an issue with the uploading images as a user, still getting failed to load resource message.
+This problem is not solved yet, still working on it.

 ### Technologies